Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries

+\begin{lemma} The function $G^{*}_{(l,r]}(\cdot)$ defined in \eqref{e:gainHD} is piecewise (i.e.~in between change points) convex, and up to some special cases as detailed in the proof (see Appendix~\ref{App:GGM_convexity_proof}) even strictly convex. \end{lemma} { \cref{Lem:GGM_convexity} implies that in the presence of a single change point in $(l,r]$, $G^*_{(l,r]}$ is unimodal and in case $(l,r]$ contains multiple change points, then each strict local maximum corresponds to a change point.}

-We simulated $10$ different data sets from Example~\ref{setup:high-dim}.
-Setup~a) is shown on the top of Figure~\ref{Fig:glasso_multiple_changes} while setup~b) is shown in the middle.
-For SeedBS and OSeedBS five different decays for the seeded intervals, and for WBS as well as OWBS five values $M$ for the number of random intervals were investigated, leading to $5$ respective point clouds for each of these four methods in the top and middle plots of Figure~\ref{Fig:glasso_multiple_changes}.
-In order to eliminate the effect of model selection, for all algorithms we selected greedily as many change points as the true underlying number (with some exceptions for WBS with small~$M$).
+We compare the estimation performance and computational times of {various methods.} In order to eliminate the effect of model selection, for all algorithms we selected greedily as many change points as the true underlying number (with some exceptions for WBS with small~$M$).

-The top and middle panels of Figure~\ref{Fig:glasso_multiple_changes} show roughly speedups of factor~$30$ for OBS compared to BS, factor~$35$ for OWBS versus WBS and factor~10--14 for OSeedBS versus SeedBS in both of the considered setups.
-The computational times for SeedBS, OSeedBS, WBS and OWBS across setups~a) and~b) of Example~\ref{setup:high-dim} are very similar due to the fact that both setups have $T=\text{2,000}$ observations and we used the same type of seeded respective random interval settings for the two examples.
-BS and OBS on the other hand are adaptive to the number of change points (if the stopping criterion is set appropriately) and thus considerably faster for setup~b) which only has $5$ change points compared to the $19$ for setup~a).
+We display the results in \cref{Fig:glasso_multiple_changes} which show roughly speedups of factor~$30$ for OBS compared to BS, factor~$35$ for OWBS versus WBS and factor~10--14 for OSeedBS versus SeedBS in both of the considered setups.
 We provide a further discussion on the speedups of different approaches and potential benefits of combining them in Appendix~\ref{Appendix_computational_gains_highdim}.